dr-mushtaq/natural-language-processing-projects-python/📚Chapter 2 Sentiment Analysis (Text Classification)/3-Negative and Positive Frequencies.md

 -
 Most modern applications rely on automatic methods since they’re faster and more scalable.

-# Using Frequency Dictionaries for Logistic Regression
+# Using Frequency Dictionaries in Logistic Regression

-We’ll now learn to generate counts, which you can then use as features in your logistic regression classifier.
-Specifically, given a word, you want to keep track of the number of times, that’s where it shows up as the positive class.
-Given another word you want to keep track of the number of times that word showed up in the negative class.
-Using both those counts, you can then extract features and use those features into your logistic regression classifier.
+Frequency dictionaries can serve as **feature generators** for machine learning models.
+For example, in sentiment classification, you can track:

+- How often a word appears in **positive** documents
+- How often it appears in **negative** documents

+These two counts — known as **positive and negative frequencies** — can then be used as input features for a logistic regression model that predicts sentiment polarity.

-# Example: Positive and Negative Word Frequencies
+# 😊 Example: Positive and Negative Word Frequencies

 So let’s take a look at how you can do that.
 It is helpful to first imagine how these two classes would look.